govau/observatory-website/content/privacy.md

 Other than circumstances such as unlawful activity or serious threats to health and safety, we do not share personal information.

-You may opt out of further contact from us at any time by emailing observatory@dta.gov.au.
+You may opt out of further contact from us at any time by emailing observatory@dta.gov.au. asdfasdf

 ## Sharing of data